crowdsecurity/crowdsec/pkg/acquisition/README.md

 ## CanRun

 Can be used to prevent specific data source to run on specific platforms (ie. journalctl on BSD)

+## Dump

+Simply return a pointer to the actual object, kept for future.

+## GetName

+Returns the name, as expected in the `source` argument of the configuration.

 # BoilerPlate code